 - data maintenance and ensuring its currency

-The own-check requirements of a food contact material operator are explained further under “Own check of a food contact material operator.”
+The own-check requirements of a food contact material operator are explained further under “Own check of a food contact material operators.”

 In trade between companies, chemical safety is demonstrated with documents showing that the materials and articles are suitable for use with food.These documents can include a declaration of compliance, test results and/or risk assessment results.
 These documents must show which legislation, recommendations or risk assessments the safety and regulatory compliance of the materials and articles is based on.